 If there were widgets from the single site you want to move into the subdomain, you can easily do this using a plugin called the Widget Importer & Exporter.

-Basically, it’s doing the same kind of export/import process as you just did for your site’s content, only just for widgets.
+Basically, it’s doing the same export/import process as you just did for your site’s content, only just for widgets.

 Follow the steps in the plugin and complete the export of your widget data.

 Now, hop on over to the new subdomain on your Multisite network and give it a look.
-Does everything look okay?
+Does everything seem okay?